datanav/docs/configuration.rst

 ..
 WARNING::

-   Do not remove or change the order of the datasets in the ``datasets`` property.
-Doing so will lead to inconsistent results.
-Adding or renaming datasets is OK though.
-If you need to do this then you should rename the pipe and reset the sink.
+   Do not remove a dataset from the ``datasets`` property nor change the order of the datasets in the ``datasets`` property.
+Doing so may lead to inconsistent results.
+Adding or renaming datasets is OK though as this won't affect the order of the datasets.
+If you need to do this then you should reset the pipe and maybe also delete the target dataset.

 The union datasets source
 -------------------------